-The goal of this paper is to build performance and security models for anonymous communications in DTNs based on our preliminary work in [26].
+The goal of this paper is to build performance and security models for anonymous communications in DTNs.
 To this end, we first design an abstract anonymous routing protocol based on onion-based routing protocols proposed in [24], [25].
 Our simplified protocol captures the essence of understanding the performance and security issues of anonymous DTN routing, and in addition, it can be easily extended to auxiliary protocols.
 The main contributions of this paper are listed as follows.

-- First, we propose an onion-based anonymous routing with multi-copy forwarding in which L copies of a message are allowed.
+First, we propose an onion-based anonymous routing with multi-copy forwarding in which L copies of a message are allowed.
 Note that the proposed protocol can be considered as the generalization of the existing protocol [25], and no existing anonymous routing for DTNs considers the case of multiple copies.
-Then, we introduce a technique to improve destination anonymity and discuss what modifications to the abstract protocols have to be made. - Second, we build analytical models for the delivery rate by defining opportunistic onion path.
-The key difference from the existing model, called opportunistic path [27], is that an anycast-like property is incorporated, i.e., a node can forward a message to any node in the next onion group.
+Then, we build analytical models for the delivery rate by defining opportunistic onion path.
+The key difference from the existing model, called opportunistic path [26], is that an anycast-like property is incorporated, i.e., a node can forward a message to any node in the next onion group.
 We provide the bound of the message transmission cost introduced by anonymous DTN routing, which is defined as the factor of the shortest path between two nodes without the consideration of anonymous communications.
 We analyze the traceable rate, which indicates how many segments of a routing path are disclosed to adversaries.
 Our approach to estimating the traceable rate is unique in that it reduces the problem to merely computing the run length of the bit string representing a routing path.
 In addition, we introduce an entropy-based metric, called path anonymity, to measure the state of not being identifiable, and then formulate path anonymity for onion-based anonymous routing for DTNs.
-Node anonymity is quantified by closed-form solutions which approximate the degree of privacy for source and destination nodes. - Third, in addition to the abstraction of routing protocols, an implementation issue is discussed.
-To be specific, we prove that source spray-and-wait forwarding results in the higher node anonymity for a source than binary spray-and-wait forwarding does. - Fourth, to validate our analysis, we evaluate and compare the numerical and simulation results with randomly generated contact graphs, which demonstrate that our models provide close approximations and/or the same trend as the simulation results.
-Moreover, we conduct simulations using CRAW-DAD dataset cambridge/haggle [28], which is one of the well-known contact traces among mobile nodes.
+To validate our analysis, we evaluate and compare the numerical and simulation results with randomly generated contact graphs, which demonstrate that our models provide close approximations and/or the same trend as the simulation results.
+Moreover, we conduct simulations using CRAWDAD dataset cambridge/haggle [27], which is one of the well-known contact traces among mobile nodes.
+The comparisons indicate that our analyses present similar trends as the simulations resulting from the real trace when the contact graph is dense and enough contact events are provided.